 Here is what you should do if you're interested in joining our group

-You will participate in aninterdisciplinary collaborative project between the Ribeiro and the Leulier labs aiming at establishing and using bacterial genetic tools to identify the mechanism by which microorganisms act on the brain to influence specific appetites of the host.
-The position involves using state of the art bacterial genetic and genomic tools in combination with automated, quantitative behavioral assays and other cutting-edge circuit neuroscience approaches to identify the mechanisms by which Lactobacilli andAcetobacteraceae influence brain function.
+You will participate in an interdisciplinary, collaborative project between the Ribeiro lab and a leading metabolomics lab in the UK.
+We aim at establishing and using metabolomics and fluxomics approaches to identify the metabolites by which gut microbes act on the brain to influence the behavior of the host.
+The position involves using state-of-the-art metabolomics approaches, automated, quantitative behavioral assays, and other cutting-edge molecular and circuit neuroscience approaches to identify the mechanisms by which gut bacteria influence brain function.

 Applicants should contact Carlos Ribeiro and include their current CV, personal statement and contact information for 3 referees.
 Don’t be shy.
 Asking has never hurt!